Skip to main content

 Quick Tip: Listen Before You Memorize

 Don't try to memorize pitch patterns from written descriptions alone.
 Your brain needs to hear these patterns in context.
-Use the Pitch Accent Lab to listen to audio examples of each pattern before practicing.
+Use the Pitch Accent Lab to listen to audio examples.

 If you've spent any time listening to Japanese from different regions, you've probably noticed something sounds different between Tokyo and Osaka speakers—even when they're using the same words.
 That's regional pitch accent variation in action.